-Children with significant spelling difficulties may have many different barriers to their learning.
+Students with significant spelling difficulties may have many different barriers to their learning.
 It may be that they are struggling to understand phonemes (letter sounds) and graphemes (letter shapes) and how they correlate to each other.
 They may also have poor visual memory affecting the misspelling of high frequency words.
-For these children to be successful writers, we need to consider using a variety of tools in Clicker to offer scaffolding, differentiation and overlearning opportunities.
+For these children to be successful writers, we need to consider using a variety of tools in Clicker to offer scaffolding, differentiation, and overlearning opportunities.

-With any Sentence Set in Clicker, there are various setting options – such as adding a model sentence or using guided order – which enable children to repeat the set with different scaffolding features.
+With any Sentence Set in Clicker, there are various setting options – such as adding a model sentence or using guided order – which enable students to repeat the set with different scaffolding features.
 This overlearning also helps children to develop working memory and build confidence in their writing.

-Another way to reduce the writing anxiety of a child with poor spelling skills is to offer Word Banks with relevant keywords or phrases.
+Another way to reduce the writing anxiety of a student with poor spelling skills is to offer Word Banks with relevant keywords or phrases.
 We have many Word Banks (and other resources) relating to a range of topics on LearningGrids.
 Word Banks can also be made quickly and easily by a supporting adult during the lesson.
-This way, the words given to the children are completely related to the learning experience in the classroom.
+This way, the words given to the students are completely related to the learning experience in the classroom.

 Let’s remember that children really benefit from the chance to express themselves without worrying about their spelling or writing difficulties.
 Using Clicker’s Voice Notes or a Talk Set enables learners to record their ideas without their spelling difficulties slowing down their thought processes.
 Using dictation (speech-to-text) can also help them to get their ideas onto the page – see Sergio’s blog post on how to do this in Clicker on a variety of devices.

 These are just a few of the many personalized scaffolding and differentiation techniques available in Clicker to support students with spelling difficulties.
 Visit our website for further ideas to support learners with special needs, including children with dyslexia.